sipsorcery-org/SIPSorceryMedia.FFmpeg/README.md

 - [FFmpegConsoleApp](./test/FFmpegConsoleApp) - **Multiplatform application**:
     - Enumerates Camera
     - Enumerates Monitors
-    - Let user select one Camera or one Monitor
+    - Let user select a Camera, a Monitor or a File
     - Display in ASCII the selection in a Terminal Window

 - [FFmpegFileAndDevicesTest](./test/FFmpegFileAndDevicesTest) - **Multiplatform application**: